1. Home

 How Does Vampire Power Work?

-These common devices are among those that frequently fall prey to vampire electricity:
+These common devices are among the worst offender when it comes to vampire electricity:

 • Televisions